RyWilliamson/Keep-Your-Distance/timelog.md

 - _1 hour_: Stuck on RecyclerView within fragment.
 - _1 hour_: Replace RecyclerView with Spinner.
 - _1.5 hours_: Implemented ui with connected state throughout for device fragments, also implemented bottom nav bar that accesses this state.
-- _1.5 hours_: Implemented settings fragment with connected state
+- _1.5 hours_: Implemented settings fragment with connected state.

 ### 10 Dec 2020

-- _2 hours_: Implemented graph fragment and fixed broken spinners in settings
+- _2 hours_: Implemented graph fragment and fixed broken spinners in settings.
-- _0.5 hours_: Little bit of polish
+- _0.5 hours_: Little bit of polish.

 ## Week 12

 ### 11 Dec 2020

-- _0.5 hours_: Last meeting with Jeremy for semester
+- _0.5 hours_: Last meeting with Jeremy for semester.
-- _0.5 hours_: Typed up meeting minutes
+- _0.5 hours_: Typed up meeting minutes.

 ### 14 Dec 2020

-- _1.5 hours_: Callback design
+- _1.5 hours_: Callback design.
+- _1 hour_: Restructure code to allow for easier and more readable implementation.
+- _0.5 hours_: Add in service and characteristics.
+- _1.5 hours_: Refactored connection code on both device and app.